Aparna Rao: Written work

 In Les Ġhorbat d'Afghanistan.
 Aspects Économiques d'un Groupe Itinérant 'Jat,' Rao discussed the livelihood of the Jat people of Afghanistan, with a focus on the Ghorbat people.
 Asta Olesen suggested that in the book, Rao had filled "an almost complete gap in the knowledge of the ethnic puzzle of Afghanistan".
 According to University of North Carolina's Jon W. Anderson, the book made accessible the 19 months of fieldwork presented in it.

 Gropper suggested that her book The Other Nomads: Peripatetic Minorities in Cross–Cultural Perspective (1987) lacked structure and relevancy to future work.

 While reviewing Culture, Creation, and Procreation: Concepts of Kinship in South Asian Practice, a book that was co–authored by Rao in 2000, Ann Grodzins Gold of Syracuse University pointed out that a large proportion of its content had been drawn from anthropological field studies concluded or initiated in the 1970s and early 1980s and that the book lacked "new ethnography".
 Gold also said that a one-sided presentation of cultural essentialism didn't give much credence to a postcolonial interpretation.
 She noted that the authors substantially covered the "geographic and ethnographic contexts" of South Asia.

 Rao's coauthored book Customary Strangers: New Perspectives on Peripatetic Peoples in the Middle East, Africa, and Asia, published in 2004, was a set of mainly ethnographic essays surrounding the role of interactions between settled and displaced peoples.
-In one of the essays, she analyzed research conducted on some Afghanistani nomadic people in 1975-1978, their self-perception, and how they were perceived by the sedentary populace of Afghanistan.
+In one of the essays, she analyzed research conducted on some Afghan nomadic people in 1975–1978, their self-perception, and how they were perceived by the sedentary populace of Afghanistan.
 In the book, Rao built off previous work conducted by Georg Simmel.
 University of Pittsburgh's Robert M. Hayden reviewed the book, believing that the book might in the future serve as a benchmark study of displaced peoples.
 Hayden also believed that Rao's explanation for why the peripatetic lifestyle is successful was a good summary of the scholarly consensus surrounding the peripatetic lifestyle.

 Rao's co-authored and co-edited book Nomadism in South Asia is a series of essays on nomadism in South Asia.
 Vinay Kumar Srivastava said that the ethnographic investigations done on nomadism by the authors were extensive.
 He further added that "...this is the first volume of its kind that brings together different writings, from different cultural contexts on nomads".
 According to Denison University's Bahram Tavakolian, the book clarified the understanding of how "environment, structure, and agency" interacted in nomadic cultures.

 Rao was given the Choice award in 1999, for her book Autonomy: Life Cycle, Gender, and Status among Himalayan Pastoralists.